AntoinePinto/custom-decision-tree/README.md

 At each node, the tree algorithm finds the split that minimizes $\Delta$ over all possible splits and over all features.
 Once the optimal split is selected, the tree is grown by recursively applying this splitting process to the resulting child nodes.

-## How it works
+## Example

 To integrate a specific metric, the user must define the `get_metric` function with a single argument representing the variables used in the metric calculation.
-By default, the `get_metric` function is defined as the Gini index.
+By default, the metric is the Gini index.

 For example, if the goal is to minimize the cost of occurrence of class 0 and 1 such that each cost is specific to each observation, the metric can be defined as: